ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-foundry-with-the-avalanche-c-chain.md

 Let's examine this implementation of an NFT as a Game Item.
 We start by importing to contracts from our node modules.
 We import Openzeppelin's open source implementation of the ERC721 standard which our NFT contract will inherit from.
 Our constructor takes the `_name` and `_symbol` arguments for our NFT and passes them on to the constructor of the parent ERC721 implementation.
 Lastly we implement the `awardItem` function which allows anyone to mint an NFT to a player's wallet address.
 This function increments the `currentTokenId` and makes use of the `_mint` function of our parent contract.

-# Compile & deploy with forge
+# Compile & deploy with Forge
+[Forge](https://book.getfoundry.sh/reference/forge/forge-build.html) is a command-line tool that ships with Foundry.
+Forge tests, builds, and deploys your smart contracts.

 To compile the NFT contract run: